dali-lab/DaliDashboard/README.md

 ```

 ## Contributors:
-> Armin Mahban, John Kotz, Anne Muller
+> Armin Mahban, John Kotz, Anne Muller, Young Jang

 ## Acknowledgments
 Thanks Tim Tregubov for the excellent starter resources, and for the help with coding it.
-Thanks Adam Rinehouse for the tireless assistance on CSS problems and react understanding
+Thanks Adam Rinehouse for the tireless assistance on CSS problems and react understanding.
+Finally thanks Young Jang for amazing designs.